Skip to Content

 Drop a plugin file:

-Send !hello — the bot replies.
+Send !greet — the bot replies.
 Edit the file and watch it hot-reload.

 Enabling plugins